jtilly/knitroR/README.md

 ```
 where you need to change the path to `knitroR` appropriately.

-##Usage
+## Example

-Example with inequality constraint and lower bounds:
+Consider the following example with inequality constraint and lower bounds.
+Taken from the Julia implementation of KNITRO [knitrojl](https://github.com/JuliaOpt/KNITRO.jl):

 ```{r}
 # load library